inspec/kitchen-inspec/README.md

       cache_inputs: false
 ```

- Backend cache is enabled by default,if you want to disable backend cache you can do:
+ ### Chef InSpec Backend Cache

+ Chef InSpec uses a cache when executing commands and accessing files on the remote target.
+The cache is enabled by default.
+To disable the cache:

  ```yaml
      verifier: